 Dental Crowns An Overview

 Dental crowns can serve many purposes, from restoring tooth damage to changing the appearance of your smile or supporting a dental bridge.
 A dental crown is also the key component of a dental implant, placed on the embedded post to serve as a new tooth.
-Dr. Robinson places dental crowns to meet the oral health needs of our patients at Tarheel Family Dentistry in Chapel Hill, NC.
+Dr. Cook places dental crowns to meet the oral health needs of our patients at Tarheel Family Dentistry in Chapel Hill, NC.
 Our office provides comprehensive dental care for patients of all ages in a warm. welcoming environment.

 Common reasons for placing a dental crown include:

 - Misshapen tooth